 If there are other items in the same order that are in stock, the order may be split and shipped at different times, with the backordered items being shipped at a later date.

-Batch fulfillment (also called batch picking or cluster picking) is an approach to fulfillment that involves fulfilling a large number of orders all at once.
-In batch fulfillment, a picker picks enough inventory to fulfill multiple similar orders on one trip through a warehouse (rather than making a trip to the inventory storage location and back for every order).
+Batch fulfilment (also called batch picking) is an approach to fulfilment that involves fulfiling a large number of orders all at once.
+In batch fulfilment, a picker picks enough inventory to fulfil multiple similar orders on one trip through a warehouse (rather than making a trip to the inventory storage location and back for every order).

 Bill of lading

 A bill of lading (or BOL) a document issued by a carrier that acknowledges receipt of cargo for shipping.
 It was once only related to shipping by sea, but a bill of lading may also be used for other freight shipping methods as well.

 Blind shipping is a type of dropshipping method that ships orders directly from the manufacturer to the customer, while keeping the name and identity of your supplier anonymous.
 This way, the customer assumes that it came directly from the merchant.

 Blind shipping is a common supply chain management technique used to protect a business (and potential profits or recurring revenue) by keeping its supplier anonymous.

 This helps encourage your customers to order from the business again, and not directly from the supplier or manufacturer, which lets the merchant maintain the role as the middleman (rather than losing customers to your supplier).
 Blind shipping also reduces the chance of competitors finding out what supplier you work with.